|Dear Pam Sears,

-After reading “The Elven King”, It is my privilege to offer a review of this piece.
+After reading “Too Late”, It is my privilege to offer a review of this piece.
 I am not an expert in English, or grammar by any means.
 As such, I feel unqualified to rate it regarding the more technical aspects of writing.
 However, if I notice any glaring spelling, or punctuation errors I may point them out simply as an assistance for possible edits.

 My desire is to encourage.
 Anything I share is only my opinion.
 Your writing is yours.
 You are master of your words and creativity.

 I simply know what I like, and I like this very much.
 I love religious allegory and stories with a message of Truth.
 This is a good illustration for many.
 I believe it can be a clarion call to some.
 I pray that it is.